 If I left an article on the bus, how do I get it back?

 Answer: All articles left on our buses are turned in to our dispatch offices.
 You must come to our Administration Office Building to sign for and retrieve those articles.
 The Administration Office is located at 1108 Campbell Ave.
 SE.
 Hours of operation of our lost and found department are 8:00 am – 4:00 pm, Monday - Friday.
 Articles are kept for 60 days and then discarded.

 I am in a wheelchair; can I still ride the bus?

 Answer: All of our buses are equipped with wheel chair lifts and are ADA compliant.

 I left my bike on the front rack of the bus, where do I go to retrieve it?

-Answer: Inquire at our Information Officers booth at our Campbell Court Transfer Station.
+Answer: Inquire at our Information Officers booth at our Third Street Transfer Station.
 If the bike was found, they will have the information of its whereabouts

 Are the RADAR vans that I see a part of your service?

 Answer: We contract with RADAR to provide our STAR Para-transit services for qualified individuals.
 These individuals may have a physical or mental condition that prevents them from using our regular fixed route service, whether or not a bus serves their area.
 For further information see our STAR page.